vrandall66/front-end-submissions-public/1906/mod-2/fitlit/foster-lacy.md

 * [ ] 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
 * [ ] 1: Application does not demonstrate strong use of TDD.

-- You have a few methods without coverage, like we talked about in the SleepRepository class.
-Get these holes patched up and you'll be in good shape
+- I don't think it's necessary to have a new describe block for every method you test; I'd save this kind of pattern for when you're testing multiple paths of a given method, not just one

 ### Encapsulation / Breaking Logic into Components
-* [x] 4: Application is expertly divided into logical components each with a clear, single responsibility.
+* [ ] 4: Application is expertly divided into logical components each with a clear, single responsibility.
-* [ ] 3: Application effectively breaks logical components apart but breaks the principle of SRP.
+* [x] 3: Application effectively breaks logical components apart but breaks the principle of SRP.
 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.

+- Break down some of the longer methods into discreet tasks (ex finding all friends, then sorting friends by high to low steps in `Activity`)

 ### User Interface
-* [x] 4: The application is pleasant, logical, and easy to understand.
+* [ ] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
-* [ ] 3: The application has many strong displays/interactions, but a few holes in lesser-used displays.
+* [x] 3: The application has many strong displays/interactions, but a few holes in lesser-used displays.
 * [ ] 2: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 * [ ] 1: The application is confusing or difficult to use.

-- Adjust your text-based UI to look more balanced on the desktop view, keep thing looking symmetrical
+- It's very clear what to do in the app, but we talked about a few places where you could improve the UI (scrollable main, adjusting margins, etc)

 ### Workflow
 * [ ] 4: The team effectively uses Git branches and many small, atomic commits that document the evolution of their application with descriptive commit messages.
 The team displays good pairing practices (driver-navigator, dividing up work, etc.) and utilizes a planning tool more than GitHub issues (GitHub Projects, Trello, etc).